caleb-hoang/EnD-500/README.md

 # E&D-500
 A Discord bot that allows players to submit their UID, AIC blueprints, and personal Elastic Goods prices to optimize Stock Distribution in the game "Arknights: Endfield."
-Currently includes funcionality for UID registration.
+Currently includes functionality for UID registration and blueprint post/searching.

 ## TO RUN: